iAutoparkCars/TLCInsightsProject/README.md

 ## TLCInsights CLI
-Shell script that offers transportation insights using TLC NYC data
+CLI script that offers transportation insights using TLC NYC data

 #### Approach
 For each type of transport _Yellow Cab, Green, Cab_, and _Ridesharing_, return an estimate of